nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 The less verbatim the parallels are, the harder it will be to detect on the arc plot.
 Parallel ideas that are not expressed in synonymous words (or antonyms) will likely not be detected.

 ### Topic Plot
 Latent topics are calculated using Latent Dirichlet Allocation.
 This analysis is performed over each segment of a book.
 The book can be specified, as with the other plots.
-The window parameter indicates how wide of a segment the analysis is performed over (i.e the size of the moving window).
+The window parameter indicates how wide of a segment the analysis is performed over (i.e. the size of the moving window).
 The generalization parameter is used to control the number of topics (higher value results in fewer topics).
 Based on the nature of the algorithm, the topics are not always reproducible unless the number of passes is increased, but that would increase calculation time.

 <img src="images/LiteraryFig13.png" width ="900">